martinBDev/IaC_AWS/efs_cloud/README.md

 # File System in the Cloud using Amazon EFS

 ## Problem
 A pet modeling agency already have a web app deployed in three diferent AZs (EC2 instances).
 Every time they perform a change in any part of the code, they have to update that same file in the other machines.
-The want a solution so they only have to update once the code.
+The want a solution so they only have to update the code once per change.

 ## Solution
 As they already have three EC2 instances in differente AZs, it would be a good solution to set up Amazon Elastic File System and mount it in each instance, so the share the same file system.